mrusme/superhighway84/README.md

 - If you have a newer IPFS version installed than the one used by Superhighway84, please make sure to **not upgrade** the IPFS_REPO that Superhighway84 is using.
-Otherwise you will get an error when starting Superhighway84 that will tell you that there is an IPFS repository mismatch:
+Otherwise, you will get an error when starting Superhighway84 that will tell you that there is an IPFS repository mismatch:

   ```